Doctor Salary vs Other Professions: 2026 Income Comparison

 Work ScheduleCall, nights, weekendsPredictable business hours

-The Verdict: Dentists earn less on average than physicians, but they start earning earlier, have more controllable schedules, and maintain greater practice ownership which builds equity and retirement assets.
+Key Takeaways: Dentists earn less on average than physicians, but they start earning earlier, have more controllable schedules, and maintain greater practice ownership which builds equity and retirement assets.

 Pharmacy presents a cautionary tale: significant educational investment with stagnant wages.